IDEAs in Action Curriculum

 - Act on the basis of these evaluations

-Students must complete the First-Year Foundation requirements during the first academic year on campus (two semesters), with the exception of Global Language.
-Students are strongly encouraged to begin Global Language during their first year.
+The First-Year Foundations are a set of specialized courses and experiences designed to help students navigate their transition to college, take ownership of their education, and fully engage with the opportunities at Carolina.
+Students are required to complete the First-Year Foundation requirements within their first academic year on campus (two semesters), with the exception of Global Language.
+Students are strongly encouraged to begin their Global Language coursework during their first year.

 - H